 - Be aware that writings often presume the reader’s familiarity with norms at the time of writing, but that may no longer be common knowledge.
 In some cases, it’s necessary to learn about the built-in assumptions regarding symbols, nature, sciences, communities and so on.

 - Presume that we can easily misunderstand what was intended to be taken literally, and what is symbolic.
-Of course, there has been a long debate over such teachings as in the Holy Bible that some took literally and others presume should be taken symbolically.
+Of course, there has been a long debate over teachings that some take literally and others presume should be taken symbolically.
 But just as important is how common it is for researchers to call something mythology, implying the teaching is symbolic, when the information may well have been a literal telling.
-This is exemplified in multiple renaissance paintings as shown here indicating flying craft that many have not considered to take as literal.
+This is exemplified in multiple renaissance paintings as shown here indicating flying craft that many now have concluded was literal.